sofia-fischer/philo-blog/content/posts/2026-03-code-is-for-humans.md

 description: "A book take away for \"Code is for Humans\"."

-tags: [ "Development", "Software Pattern", "Book" ]
+tags: [ "Code Quality", "Software Patterns", "Books" ]

 ---